PaulApivat/paulapivat/content/post/before_crypto/index.md

 I was a founding member at the [Analytics Guild](https://www.notion.so/bankless/BanklessDAO-Wiki-82ba81e7da1c42adb7c4ab67a4f22e8f) where I shared insights with the community through [forum posts](https://forum.bankless.community/u/paulapivat/activity/topics).
 My colleagues and I built [DAO Dash](https://www.notion.so/bankless/DAO-Dash-41a151ce8ef74fcd893cba3b47223828), an in-house analytics platform to provide insights to guilds and projects at BanklessDAO.
 I also provided growth and usage metrics for the BanklessDAO [Bounty Board](https://www.notion.so/bankless/Bounty-Board-318dc164cc5640cca17e0fb5f484fd90) project.

 I'm currently focused on leveling up my **smart contract sleuthing** skills to analyze DeFi protocols.

-I am working with the Bankless DeFi Innovation Index team to provide on-chain data overview of various projects that make up $GMI.
+I am a contributor to [LlamaRisk](https://cryptorisks.substack.com/), analyzing protocols looking to integrate into the Curve ecosystem.

+Additionally, since early 2023, as ChatGPT took the world by storm, I've been exploring how to leverage AI and language models for crypto data work.

+I like the lightning round questions from the [Flywheel DeFi](https://twitter.com/FlywheelDeFi) podcasts so I'll pose them here:

+## What was your virgin blockchain experience and CEXes don't count?

+I'd say September 20, 2019 was when I sent my first metamask transaction.
+I moved 1 ETH from a CEX to my metamask and subsequently made an approval to send $SAI - single collateral dai.
+Shortly after, I lent out SAI by minting cSAI on Compound.

+## Favorite off-chain touch grass activity.

+I am making a conscious effort to spend less time in front of screens so I get in my reps for weights, swimming, yoga and starting muay thai.

 If you'd like help with on-chain analysis, please [get in touch](https://twitter.com/paulapivat).